Mobile-Telematics/TelematicsApp-iOS/README.md

 ## Dashboard

 Our goal is to provide your users with a user-friendly interface to get the best user experience.
 To get the first data, user usually needs to drive a short distance.
-We set this parameter in the configuration file with the `needDistanceForScoringKm` key.
+We set this parameter in the configuration file with the `needUserDriveDistanceForScoringKm` key.

 Until the user overcomes the minimum required distance, he will see a special `DemoDashboard`, which we created in order to show user the main features of the application at an early stage.
 After overcoming the required minimum distance, the `MainDashboard` will be automatically available.